cryptocrowdclub/Dextro-masternode-docker/README.md

 `docker exec -it CONTAINERNAME bash`

-where CONTAINERNAME is `solarium` or `solmn` (i.e. `docker exec -it solmn bash`)
+where CONTAINERNAME is `dextro` or `solmn` (i.e. `docker exec -it solmn bash`)

 you will see a new root prompt once in the container example output:
 ```
-root@localhost:~# docker exec -it solarium bash
+root@localhost:~# docker exec -it dextro bash
 root@f93f055fd7d7:/#
 ```

-**solariumd commands in container**
+**dextrod commands in container**

-Execute solariumd commands within a container like this
+Execute dextrod commands within a container like this

-`/root/.solarium/solariumd COMMAND`
+`/root/.dextro/dextrod COMMAND`

 for example

-`/root/.solarium/solariumd getinfo`
+`/root/.dextro/dextrod getinfo`

-All files are located in /root/.solarium on each node solarium.conf is located /root/.solarium/pepcoin.conf
+All files are located in /root/dextro on each node dextro.conf is located /root/.dextro/dextro.conf

 If you found this helpful don't be shy to donate:

-solarium/slrc :
+dextro/dxo :

 BTC :